 Big Spike Pattern

-Turnip prices initially go down continuously by small amounts, but at some point in the week a series of increasing prices begin, in which the third increase is the largest ‘spike’ price.
-This price is often in the 300-600 range if you are lucky.
+Your turnip prices will initially go down continuously by small amounts appearing to be a bad week, but at some point in the week a series of increasing prices will begin, in which the third increase is the largest ‘spike’ price.

 Small Spike Pattern

-Turnip prices initially go down continuously by small amounts, but at some point in the week a series of increasing prices begin, in which the fourth increase is the largest ‘spike’ price.
-This price is often a relatively small spike though and may only be in the 150-250 range.
+Your turnip prices will initially go down continuously by small amounts appearing to be a bad week, but at some point in the week a series of increasing prices will begin, in which the fifth increase is the largest ‘spike’ price.

-Turnip prices start at a relatively low number usually below your buy price, and continue to go down throughout the entire week without ever recovering.
-This pattern is the only one where you are practically guaranteed to ‘lose’ playing the Stalk Market.
-You’ll need to visit another island to make a profit when this occurs.
+Your turnip prices will start at a relatively low number below your buy price, and continue to go down throughout the entire week without ever recovering.
+This pattern is the only one where you are guaranteed to ‘lose’ playing the Stalk Market on your own island.

 Tips & Tricks to to Lower Risk & Always Profit from Turnips